azdavis/cmu-15-418-final/writeup/02-proposal.md

 Repeat the following steps before snake converges, when each point finds a energy difference above a threshold.

-1.
-    Calculate energy values for each pixel
+1. Calculate energy values for each pixel
-    a.
-        Get grayscale image by averaging RGB values of each pixel.
+    1. Get grayscale image by averaging RGB values of each pixel.
         (Highly parallelizable across pixels)
-    b.
-        Calculate edges by convolving a gaussian filter across the image.
+    2. Calculate edges by convolving a gaussian filter across the image.
         (Highly parallelizable across pixels)
-2.
-    Move each point of snake based on energy value.
+2. Move each point of snake based on energy value.
 (Parallelizable across point of snake)
-3.
-    Compute internal energy of snake.
+3. Compute internal energy of snake.
 (Requires synchronization within a snake)

 Then, when converged: Convolve the image with the bokeh filter.
 (Highly parallelizable across pixels)